HyperXite/2018_pod_main_code/README.md

-# 2018_pod_main_code
+# SpaceXCompetitionCode
-Code for the HyperXite pod for the 2018 competition
+The main code for the 2018 Hyperloop Pod Competition for HyperXite of UC Irvine.